g-leech/argmin-gravitas/_posts/2022-10-17-brightness-of-self-invention.markdown

 title:      "The brightness that comes before"
 baselink:   /bright
 permalink:  /bright
-date:       2022-07-06
+date:       2022-10-06
 author:     Gavin
 img:        ""

 visible:    1
 published:  false

-summary:    The giant realisations of my life.
+summary:    Things I realised.
-quality:
+quality:    4
-emotion:
+emotion:    8
-importance:
+importance: 6
-wordcount:
+wordcount:  400
-categories:
+categories: science, becoming, rationality, self-representation
 where:      "Prague, Czechia"
 ---

+In order, I realised:

-- realise that books are large
+- that books are large
-- realise that society is arbitrary
+- that large parts of society are arbitrary
-- realise that language is arbitrary
+- that language is arbitrary
-- realise that confidence is a trick
+- that confidence is either thoughtless or a trick
+- that nihilism is arbitrary

-- realise that left and right is a cartoon
+- that left and right is a small part of political space
-- realise that nihilism is arbitrary
-- realise that radicalism does nothing
+- that radicalism does very little
+- that economic science is not objective
-- realise that bureaucracy does nothing
+- that bureaucracy does nothing
-- realise that government is bureaucracy
+- that government is bureaucracy

-- realise that books are still small
+- that large parts of society are not arbitrary
+- that economic science is not completely subjective

-- realise that art is small by comparison with the world
+- that art is tiny by comparison with the world
-- realise that philosophy is a cage
+- that philosophy is a cage
-- realise that I need to become technical to do great things
+- that I need to become technical to do great things
-- realise that I need to become technical to do real philosophy
+- that I need to become technical to do real philosophy
-- realise that most science is not real
+- that most science is not real science
-- realise that running a business is freedom
+- that running your own business is freedom